8 Websites to Help with College Admissions

 Navigating the college application process can feel overwhelming, with a seemingly endless checklist of things to do.
 It’s also easy to get lost in information overload.
-A quick google search can lead to thousands of results and so much advice that you feel just as confused as you did when you started.
+A quick google search for a college admissions website can lead to thousands of results and so much advice that you feel just as confused as you did when you started.

-To make things easier, I’ve scoured the internet to narrow down five of the best websites (outside of College Ninja, of course, haha! 😉 to help you save money, make decisions, and get into your dream school.
+To make things easier, I’ve scoured the internet to narrow down eight of the best college admissions websites (outside of College Ninja, of course, haha! 😉 to help you save money, make decisions, and get into your dream school.

 College is a HUGE investment of both time and money.
 Before you invest in anything, especially something so significant, it’s essential to know details and insightful statistics to figure out if the investment is right for you.
 College Navigator is a vast federal database that includes a multitude of statistics on individual colleges and universities.

 While the layout isn’t beautiful, it is very user-friendly, and the information is top-notch.
 You can search for schools by geographic location, public versus private, tuition & fees, SAT scores, and other key factors.
 Once you’ve clicked on a school, you can find basic information alongside more in-depth information, like it’s like retention and graduation rates, outcome measures, and demographics.

 A particularly helpful statistic is the “net price” numbers for each school.
 Net Price is the estimated amount of money that families will actually pay at a school based on their income.
 For example, the average net price for a family with an income between $75,000 and $110,000 at Vanderbilt University is $15,085, versus the net price with same income at the University of Tennessee is $25,164.
 That is surprising to most people given that the sticker price of Vanderbilt is over $70,000, while the University of Tennessee in-state price is much less expensive, at $31,500.
 Families with an income of around $100K might assume Vanderbilt is too expensive, only to realize it may be cheaper for them than their local state school.